mjw99/pyscf_mep/readme.md

 Introduction
 ============
-An example of how to calculate a MEP using PySCF.
+An example of how to calculate a MEP using PySCF, using Ubuntu and Conda.

 QuickStart
 ==========